- Our Hospital

 Claremont Clinics: Thursday evenings/Friday & Saturday mornings

-Colposcopy is an examination of your cervix by a doctor who specialises in problems related to cervical smears.
-The procedure is similar to when you have a smear but takes a few minutes longer.
-During the examination, the doctor will inspect your cervix carefully and may sometimes take a further smear or a biopsy (small piece of skin).
+What is colposcopy?
+Colposcopy is an examination of your cervix by a doctor who is a specialises in problems related to cervical smears.
+The procedure is similar to when you have your smear but takes a few minutes longer.
+During the examination the doctor will inspect your cervix carefully and may sometimes take a further smear or a biopsy (a small piece of skin).
 Colposcopy is safe and usually well tolerated.
-You can eat and drink before the examination as occasionally women feel a little light headed.
+You should eat and drink before the examination as occasionally women feel a little light headed.